 Since a number of people occasionally use cocaine, identifying a cocaine addiction isn’t always straightforward.
 Any use, of course, can cause health problems, legal problems and the risk of addiction.

-Physically, one way to spot cocaine addiction is by looking for changes to movements.
+One way to recognize cocaine addiction is by watching peoples’ movements.
 People who develop addictions to cocaine may fidget more frequently, suffer from muscle tics or appear hyperactive.
 They may also appear to have lost weight or showcase a reduced appetite.